Designing for short term rental

 I have a dishwasher as who wants to wash dishes on vacation?
 There is ample room for two chefs in this kitchen with a very large U shape.
 Glass cabinets and the stainless steel appliances reflect light back into the kitchen.
 Under cabinet lighting means that the work surfaces are illuminated as I don’t want anyone cutting themselves if they can’t properly see what they are chopping.
 An outdoor barn light over the sink and barn board beams add a rustic vibe to this lake side retreat.
 And often outdoor lights are a fraction of the cost of indoor lights and look amazing!

-If the location hadn’t been so remote, I would have put the quartz on the main work surfaces (too difficult for measuring and fabricating) put the butcher block on the peninsula .
+If the location hadn’t been so remote, I would have put the quartz on the main work surfaces (too difficult for measuring and fabricating) and put the butcher block on the peninsula .
 Everyone leans their arms on the peninsula countertop while sitting there on bar stools and as stone feels 15% cooler than the air around it, makes it a bit chilly.

-Let’s just say that designing around that post was challenging.
-Quartz countertops are easy to clean and hard for guests to damage.
-The dishwasher is “panel ready” which means that it just looks like another cabinet.
 The aqua tile and round window are show stoppers as are the kettle and toaster that match the tile.
 Adding whimsy and making your listing instagram worthy is key.
-And both kitchens are fully stocked with every pot, pan, dish and utensil a vacationer could need.
+And the kitchen is fully stocked with every pot, pan, dish and utensil a vacationer could need.

 tips for designing vacation rental kitchens